nautobot/helm-charts/docs/advanced-features/persistence.md

 # Persistence for Static files

-Besides using an external shared storage (e.g. S3) for storing static files, it is also possible to leverage Kubernetes peristence.
+Besides using an external shared storage (e.g. S3) for storing static files, it is also possible to leverage Kubernetes persistence.
 The following configuration creates a Persistent Volume Claim called `nautobot-static` and mounts it at the `/opt/nautobot/static` path of the Pods.

 ```yaml
 nautobot: